-• frequently touched surfaces and objects, such as doors, windows, tables, benchtops, nappy change areas and toys are cleaned regularly using appropriate detergent solutions.
-Once cleaned, they should ideally be disinfected regularly using appropriate disinfectant solutions.

-- personal items such as phones and glasses and work station equipment such as keyboards are cleaned and ideally disinfected frequently (e.g. using alcohol wipes), and - amenities including kitchens, communal areas, change rooms, toilets, showers and drink fountains, should be cleaned using the enhanced cleaning guidance and the frequency of this cleaning should increase. - Staff should be provided with cleaning agents and trained to clean down and disinfect equipment immediately after use.
-Staff should each be provided with their own equipment if possible. - The workplace should provide closed bins for staff to hygienically dispose of waste and rubbish, such as used tissues, immediately after use.
-Hand washing facilities or alcohol-based hand sanitiser should be available for staff to use after they dispose of their waste. - To minimise the risk of exposure to the COVID-19 virus the person cleaning should wear an apron and gloves and wash their hands or use alcohol-based hand sanitiser before and after wearing gloves.
+- frequently touched surfaces and objects, such as doors, windows, tables, benchtops, nappy change areas and toys are cleaned regularly using appropriate detergent solutions.
+Once cleaned, they should ideally be disinfected regularly using appropriate disinfectant solutions. - personal items such as phones and glasses and work station equipment such as keyboards are cleaned and ideally disinfected frequently (e.g. using alcohol wipes), and - amenities including kitchens, communal areas, changing areas, toilets and bathrooms should be cleaned using the enhanced cleaning guidance and the frequency of this cleaning should increase. - You should have cleaning agents and know how to disinfect equipment immediately after use. - You should provide closed bins for staff to hygienically dispose of waste and rubbish, such as used tissues, immediately after use.
+Hand washing facilities or alcohol-based hand sanitiser should be available to use after they dispose of their waste. - To minimise the risk of exposure to the COVID-19 virus you should wear an apron and gloves and wash their hands or use alcohol-based hand sanitiser before and after wearing gloves.
 Gloves and hand sanitiser should be made available throughout the workplace.

-Workplaces should consider reducing the number of touch points for staff. - Put processes in place to regularly monitor and review the implementation of environmental cleaning measures to ensure they remain effective. - Items such as towels, flannels and bedding must not be shared by children and washed daily in a hot wash (on a cycle of at least 60 °C, and tumble dry if possible).
+- Put processes in place to regularly monitor and review the implementation of environmental cleaning measures to ensure they remain effective. - Items such as towels, flannels and bedding must not be shared by children and washed daily in a hot wash (on a cycle of at least 60 °C, and tumble dry if possible).